maarten-pennings/CCS811/README.md

 ![wiring pro mini](wire-promini.jpg)

-#### Arduino Nano
+### Arduino Nano
+The Nano has 3v3 supply, but runs I2C on 5V.
+This does seem to work, but might be risky for the CCS811.
-For the Arduino Nano, connect as follows  (I did not use pull-ups, presumably they are inside the MCU)
+For the Arduino Nano, connect as follows  (I did not use pull-ups, presumably they are inside the MCU).

 | CCS811  |    Nano   |
 |:-------:|:---------:|